 National Consumer Disputes Redressal Commission (NCDRC) has its office at New Delhi.
 Each District Forum is headed by a person who is or has been or is eligible to be appointed as a District Judge and each State Commission is headed by a person who is or has been a Judge of High Court.
 The National Commission was constituted in the year 1988.
 It is headed by a sitting or retired Judge of the Supreme Court of India.
 The National Commission is presently headed by Hon'ble Mr. Justice D. K. Jain, former Judge of the Supreme Court of India as President and has ten other Members.
 The National Commission has also been conferred with the powers of administrative control over all the State Commissions by calling for periodical returns regarding the institution, disposal and pendency of cases.
-The National Commission watches the functioning of the Act are best served, without interfering with their quasi-judicial freedom and it may issue instructions regarding adoption of uniform procedure in the hearing of the matters.
+The National Commission watches the functioning of the State Commissions and the District Forums to ensure that the objects and purposes of the Act are best served, without interfering with their quasi-judicial freedom and it may issue instructions regarding adoption of uniform procedure in the hearing of the matters.

-These forums can decide the complaints filed by the consumers.
-The amount specified is as under:
+These forums can decide on the complaints filed by the consumers.
+The amount specified is as follows:

-District Forum can deal with the complaints involving cost of products/services upto Rs.
-20 lakhs

-State Commission can deal with the complaints involving cost of products/services more than Rs.
-20 lakhs but less then Rs.
-1 crore

-$\succ$ National Commission can deal with the complaints involving cost of products/services more than Rs.
+- District Forum can deal with the complaints involving the cost of products/services up to Rs.
+20 lakhs - State Commission can deal with the complaints involving the cost of products/services more than Rs.
+20 lakhs but less than Rs.
+1 crore - The National Commission can deal with the complaints involving the cost of products/services more than Rs.
 1 crore.

-If a consumer is not satisfied by the decision of a District Forum, he can appeal to the State Commission.
-Further, if he is again not satisfied with the decision of the State Commission, he can appeal against the order of the State Commission to the National Commission, the apex body having Head Office at New Delhi.
+If a consumer is not satisfied with the decision of a District Forum, they can appeal to the State Commission.
+Furthermore, if he is not satisfied with the State Commission's decision again, he can appeal the State Commission's order to the National Commission, the apex body with its Headquarters in New Delhi.